microsoft/microbit-robot/README.md

 -   2 or more line sensors
 -   a distance sensor, typically an ultrasonic sensor

-The following features are found often but are optional:
+The following features are found often those robots:

--   RGB LEDs
+-   one or more servo connectors
 -   Buzzer
+-   RGB LEDs (headlights)
--   Programmable LED strip
+-   Programmable LED strip (undercarriage)

 ## Using this extension